 Some complexities are inevitable within any local authority accounts.
 This is because legal rules dictate how budgets (and Council Tax) should be set and managed by the Council, whereas accounting rules dictate the presentation of the core financial statements.
-This means that our performance against budget (as set out on pages 13 to 16) will differ in presentational terms from the financial statements (as set out on pages 20 to 25).
+This means that our performance against budget (as set out on pages 11 to 16) will differ in presentational terms from the financial statements (as set out on pages 20 to 90).

-My current responsibilities (and those of the Council's) are set out on page 19.
+The Section 151 Officer's responsibilities (and those of the Council's) are set out on page 19.
 The core financial statements then follow.
 These have been prepared in accordance with the CIPFA Code of Practice on Local Authority Accounting in the United Kingdom, and comprise four main statements:

-- · Movement in Reserves Statement
+- Movement in Reserves Statement

 - Comprehensive Income and Expenditure Statement

 - Balance Sheet

-- · Cash Flow Statement
+- Cash Flow Statement